The most common symptom of hypochondria is excessive worrying about health.

 Research published in JAMA has indicated that cognitive behavioral therapy (CBT) and the use of selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine and paroxetine, can be helpful in treating hypochondria.

-CBT can help the patient to rationalize his or her fears, and SSRIs can reduce the level of anxiety through medication.
+CBT can help the patient to rationalize their fears, and SSRIs can reduce the level of anxiety through medication.

 The University of Maryland Medical Center (UMM) suggests a number of alternative therapies that might relieve symptoms, while cautioning that these are not yet supported by research.